gareth-harper/salary_classifier/README.md

 ### Introduction

 One of my projects for the General Assembly Data Science Immersive course was to scrape job listings from a job aggregation website and apply machine learning algorithms to predict salaries for Data Science related roles in the United Kingdom.
-This project was completed in Jnuary 2022.
+This project was completed in January 2022.

 ### Goals